folutade/KnowThatYouAnointed/content/posts/the-party.md

   Alright now, remember this day
   **The start of a new life, your REAL life***.

-* The older Christian woman's conclusion that Kendrick and his homies are dying of thirst and need holy water seems to come from scene in St. John's account of the Gospel.
-In that scene, Jesus stopped to rest in a village inhabitted by people from ethnic group called Samaritans, who were enemies of the the Judean ethnic group to which Jesus belonged.
-Instead of calling down fire from heaven to burn up the Samaritan village, Jesus started a conversation with a Samaritan woman who was drawing water from a well.
-Jesus told the woman that he could give her "living water" which would satisfy her to the extent that she would never thirst again.
+* The older Christian woman's conclusion that Kendrick and his friends are dying of thirst and need holy water seems to come from a scene in St. John's account of the Gospel.
+In that scene, Jesus stops to rest in a village inhabited by people from an ethnic group called the Samaritans, who were enemies of the Judean ethnic group to which Jesus belonged.
+Instead of calling down fire from heaven to burn up the Samaritan village, Jesus starts a conversation with a Samaritan woman who is drawing water from a well.
+Jesus tells the woman that he could give her "living water," which would satisfy her so completely that she would never thirst again.

   * *Jesus came to a city of Samaria called Sychar.
 A Samaritan woman came to draw water.
 Jesus said to her, “Give Me a drink.”
 For His disciples had gone away to the city to buy food.